terrancehah/whole-ios/docs/app-flow.md

 - All submitted quotes are saved to the `userquotes` table in Supabase.
 - Moderation/approval flow is planned for future releases.
 - The UI and logic are fully commented and match the app's Serene Minimalism guidelines.

+### Widget Demo Data
+- The widget's demo/static quote now uses a `UUID()` for the quote ID, matching the rest of the codebase.

+### Recent Refactoring
+- All code, including previews, mocks, and tests, now uses `UUID` for all identifiers to ensure consistency and type safety across the app.
+- All SupabaseService methods and all usages have been updated to expect and use `UUID` instead of `String` for IDs.